corda/corda-docs-portal/content/en/platform/corda/5.0-dev-preview-1/cordapps/persistence/query-api.md

     .values
 ```

-Query for 1 state with the given `uuid`, returning a `ContractState`, with a timeout of 10 seconds.
+Query for one state with the given `uuid`, returning a `ContractState`, with a timeout of 10 seconds:

 ```kotlin
 @StartableByRPC